-Gluten is a protein found in these common grains - wheat, rye and barley.
+Gluten is a protein found in wheat, rye and barley.

 Coeliac disease is a common condition affecting children and adults of any age.

 Yes.
-Research has established that there is a genetic link to coeliac disease.
+Research has found that there is a genetic link to coeliac disease.
 One in ten relatives of a person diagnosed with coeliac disease may also be affected, so family screening is recommended.

 Sometimes the symptoms can be confused with irritable bowel syndrome (IBS)